 Discussions based on Bev Sellars' acclaimed memoir — They Called Me Number One.

-In these Reading Circles, we will explore Bev Sellars' frank and poignant memoir, in which she shares her personal account of her residential school experience and eloquently articulates her own path to healing.
-Library staff will facilitate each discussion to expand our understanding of local Indigenous history, impacts of colonialism and its ongoing effects on Indigenous peoples.
-Books and background reading materials will be provided.
+In these Reading Circles, we explored Bev Sellars' frank and poignant memoir, in which she shares her personal account of her residential school experience and eloquently articulates her own path to healing.
+Library staff facilitated each discussion to expand our understanding of local Indigenous history, impacts of colonialism and its ongoing effects on Indigenous peoples.
+Books and background reading materials were provided.

 The National Film Board's Aabiziingwashi (Wide Awake): NFB Indigenous Cinema on Tour

-Powerful, political and profound, these films will initiate and inspire conversations on identify, family, community and nationhood.
+Powerful, political and profound, these films will initiated and inspired conversations on identify, family, community and nationhood.

 A musical documentary, connects a pivotal moment in Canada’s civil rights history—the beginnings of Indian Nationalism in the 1930s—with the powerful momentum of First Nations activism today." - NFB Filmmaker Marie Clements will introduce the film and answer questions.

 "In her award-winning documentary, director Alethea Arnaquq-Baril joins a new tech-savvy generation of Inuit as they campaign to challenge long-established perceptions of seal hunting." - NFB